 Interview with Wolodimir Kudrytskyi

-“It´s a constant effort”
+“It's a constant effort”

-The CEO of Ukrenergo talks in an interview with Friederike Bauer about efforts to keep the lights on, the importance of the international donor community and that he would like to attract more private investments.
+The former CEO of Ukrenergo talks in an interview with Friederike Bauer about efforts to keep the lights on, the importance of the international donor community and that he would like to attract more private investments.

 As of: April 2024

-Chef von Ukrenergo, Wolodimir Kudrytskyi
+Former Chef of Ukrenergo, Wolodimir Kudrytskyi

 How did you come through the winter?
 Did you suffer from attacks and power cuts like the year before?